 Documents to be published on peDOCS are subject to the following conditions:

 - The document is available as a PDF file or PDF/A format respectively.
+Further information on the creation of barrier-free pdfs can be found in the Guidelines of RepManNet AG Accessibility (in German).

 - Its access is not limited, e.g. by restricting printing by a password requirement.